hotdoy/grav-theme-hotdoy/README.md

     bin/gpm install hotdoy

-This will install the Quark theme into your `/user/themes` directory within Grav.
+This will install the Hotdoy theme into your `/user/themes` directory within Grav.
 Its files can be found under `/your/site/grav/user/themes/hotdoy`.

 ## Manual Installation